Hiswe/hiswe.github.io/source/_drafts/07-from-express-to-koa.md

 - no duplicated `try/catch`
 - no need to write an async middleware
 - no need to wrap all our route handlers into that middleware
+- handle both sync/async errors

-### Koa ecosystem
+## About Koa ecosystem

 As for now, Koa hasn't as much middleware as express.js.
 This can be an issue in migrating.

-But the *must have* middlewares are already here, and writing your own middleware is quite easy.
+But the *must have* middlewares are already here, and writing your own is quite easy.
 I never found myself in a situation where I couldn't achieve what I wanted to do with Koa.

 So if you like `async/await` code style, give Koa a try 🙂